 You must be currently enrolled at Yuba College and attending a class with a reading or writing requirement either online or at any Yuba College campus or center.
-This includes those taking English as a Second Language (ESL) classes and student attending at Beale or Sutter Center campus.
+This includes those taking English as a Second Language (ESL) classes and students attending Beale or Sutter Center campuses.

-The busiest times for the Writing & Language Development Center are in the middle of the day, from about 10 a.m. to 2 p.m.
+The busiest times for the Writing & Language Development Center are from about 9 a.m. to 2 p.m.

 Most of the time you will be working one-on-one with a writing assistant.

-However, we are biased toward small-group appointments, so no appointment is considered exclusive.
+However, we are biased toward small-group appointments, so you may be sharing an appointment with a classmate; no appointment is considered exclusive.
 We like the dynamic of group work.
 It’s more interesting to hear what your classmates are thinking, planning, and writing than to just listen to the advice of a writing assistant.
 In a group you tend to generate more ideas and think things through more thoroughly.
 The result is more thoughtful papers and better writing.

 How long do appointments last?

-Appointments and workshops last 50 minutes.
-This should leave you enough time to get to your next class.
+Appointments start at the top of the hour and last 50 minutes.
+This should leave you (and your writing assistant) enough time to get to your next class.